rapiddweller/rapiddweller-benerator-ce/doc/xml_file_processing.md

 ### Using data types from XML schema files

 Including an XML schema in a classic descriptor file makes its data types available for explicit data generation.
-This can be used with the DbUnitExporter as well for the XmlExporter
+This can be used with the DbUnitExporter as well for the XmlExporter:

 ```xml
 <include uri="shop.xsd" />